Teaching Jobs

 The OCSB Career Path:

-1. Roster Placement: Join the OT Roster (Supply Teaching).
+1. Roster Placement: Join the OT Roster occasional Teaching list.

-2. Long-Term Occasional Contracts (LTO): Applying for Long-Term Occasional positions (e.g., covering a maternity leave).
+2. Long-Term Occasional Contracts (LTO): Apply for Long-Term Occasional positions (e.g., covering a maternity leave).

-3. Permanent Eligibility: Receive a positive evaluation after a four-month LTO to qualify for permanent postings.
+3. Permanent Eligibility: Obtain a positive evaluation after four months in an LTO to be eligible for a permanent position.

-4. Permanent Contract: Secure your permanent classroom contract.
+4. Permanent Contract: Obtain your permanent teaching contract.

 What are the Requirements Regarding the Pastoral Reference?
 Do I Need One to Apply?